burlachenkok/burtorch/README_5_BUILTIN_GITHUB_ACTIONS.md

 ## Background

 The GitHub itself has the means for organized Continuous Integration (CI).
-The CI is an engineering practice where developers frequently launch automatic checks, tests, and build.
+The CI is an engineering practice where developers frequently launch automatic checks, tests, and builds.
 We provide the means to activate GitHub CI by providing custom-written configuration files.
 The GitHub actions are activated via changes (commits) pushed via Git into the GitHub repository.
-GitHub uses its terminology and it is worthwhile to summarize it next.
+GitHub uses its own terminology, and it is worthwhile to summarize it next.

-## GitHub Terminology for Contintion Integration
+## GitHub Terminology for Continuous Integration

 * *Workflow* - is a configurable automated process that will run one or more jobs.